Can a Minor Give a Baby Up for Adoption?

 As you are considering adoption as a teenager, you may have a few other questions, too:

 You do not have to be a certain age to give your baby up for adoption; you can choose to give your child the best life possible with a new adoptive family no matter how old you are.
-To learn more about how a minor does have the right to give a baby up for adoption and how the adoption process might work for you, please contact our adoption specialists today.
+To learn more about how you can give a child up for adoption if you are under 18 and how the adoption process might work for you, please contact our adoption specialists today.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.